This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Make one large Yorkshire pudding by baking in a 9 by 13-inch pan.
 Preheat the oven to 400 degrees Fahrenheit, add 2 Tablespoons of beef fat or vegetable oil to the bottom of the pan, then pour in the batter.
 Bake according to the directions on the recipe card.

-Yorkshire Pudding FAQs
+Yorkshire Pudding Popovers FAQ

 If you want your Yorkshire puddings to rise, you must keep the batter at room temperature and preheat the greased pan, so as soon as the batter hits the pan, it begins to rise immediately.
 You won’t see it happening, but the effect will be immediate!